TOP OF THE NINTH: CUBS 5 – 0 DODGERS

 There was the ride home, down Addison.
 Onto Lakeshore Drive.

 Cars honking on Halsted.
 Beeping and whooping out the sound of a win.
 Cars off in a parking garage somewhere, honking without a driver, without the engine on.
 Cheering so hard they forgot they were inanimate.

 There were the callers on ESPN radio.
-Guys talking about old WGN games watched on the carpet floor at their grandma’s house, old women recalling the leanest of the lean years, people rambling and stammering, anecdote floods pouring onto Chicagoland’s airwaves, broadcasting whatever pain’s opposite may be.
+Guys talking about old games watched on the carpet floor at their grandma’s house, old women recalling the leanest of the lean years, people rambling and stammering, anecdote floods pouring onto Chicagoland’s airwaves, broadcasting whatever pain’s opposite must be.

-There was Gary Pressy on the ballpark organ, before the game.
-Doing a quickfire run-through of the greatest hits of the ‘80s.
+Gary Pressy on the ballpark organ, doing a run-through of the greatest hits of the ‘80s.
 There was John Cusack in the front row, hanging thankful fingers through the backstop netting, to be one inch closer to the moment.

 — Cubs Talk (@CSNCubs) October 23, 2016